kevinbdx35/chair-shop/README.md

 ## Source

-- Idea from Brad Traversy and Florin Pop
+- Idea from Jonas Schmedtmann
-- Picture from Unsplash
+- Picture from Jonas Schmedtmann

 ## License